clugen/CluGen.jl/docs/src/dev.md

 ## Code style

-To contribute to CluGen, follow this code style:
+To contribute to CluGen, follow the [Blue Style](https://github.com/invenia/BlueStyle).

-* Encoding: UTF-8
-* Indentation: 4 spaces (no tabs)
-* Line size limit: 100 chars
-* Newlines: Unix style, i.e. LF or `\n`